sighupio/fury-kubernetes-monitoring/katalog/metrics-server/README.md

 ## Deployment

-You can deploy Metrics Server by running following command in the root of the
+You can deploy Metrics Server by running the following command in the root of the
 project:

 ```shell